JavidMoradi/CS102-Project/README.md

 ### &nbsp; &nbsp; Nyarlathoteps
 ****
 ## Project Name
-### &nbsp; &nbsp; [ Insert Name Here ]
+### &nbsp; &nbsp; Jhub

 ## Project Description
-&nbsp;  [Insert Name Here] is a desktop application that enables lab assistants to review the codes of students, and give better feedback.
+&nbsp;  Jhub is a desktop application that enables lab assistants to review the codes of students, and give better feedback.
 Students can also check their works, and their mistakes by using this program.
-[Insert Name Here] is an Integrated Review Environment (IRE) and only implied for giving/taking feedback on one or many java classes.
+Jhub is an Integrated Review Environment (IRE) and only implied for giving/taking feedback on one or many java classes.
 Our program also employs a user-Friendly interface that improves the user experience by providing complete access to all the features with just one click.

 ### Features
 - Integrated Review Environment
 -	Highlight a part of code depending on the type of the error
 -	Insert, delete, or find a comment
 -	Change size or type of the font
--	[ Insert new features that you will replace with “comment” and “IndentAll” ]
+-	Search for a specific line/word
 -	Close, open, save file
 -	Create a new file
 -	Load more than one class